 The property, which sits on freehold land of 30,954 sqft, is valued at S$52.8m (S$1,706 psf).
 It is a short walk to Sixth Avenue MRT on the Downtown Line, so who knows, one might actually catch Tan taking the train to his office at One-North eventually.

 Know of any other Singaporean-bred CEOs who have recently bought GCBs?
-Let us know in the comments section below or on our Facebook post.
+Let us know in the comments section below.

 If you found this article helpful, 99.co recommends How has the pandemic affected landed home buyers’ property-buying decision? and Ultra-high-net-worth individuals who bought or sold bungalows or entire property blocks in Singapore recently.